KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/checklist-new-coin.md

-# Complete Checklist for New Coins to Setup Explorers, Electrum Servers, Agama Wallet, Activate dPoW & BarterDEX Trading
+# Complete Checklist for New Coins to Setup Explorer, Electrum Servers, Agama Wallet, Activate dPoW & AtomicDEX Trading

 This document will guide you through creating an independent assetchain/coin using Komodo and setup explorer, electrum servers, integrate into Agama GUI wallet, dPoW and enable trading on BarterDEX.